booktree/booktree/README.md

 # Why the idea is good

--   The current coding / project management workflow is close to **optimal** for creation of code, and is used for every single useful software project today.
+-   The current coding / project management workflow is close to **optimal** for creation of code.

+    Version control used for every single serious software project today.

+    GitHub, a popular web interface had 3M users and 100M $ investment in 2012.

+    Version control has helped the creation of open source libraries developed by thousands and used by millions, such as Firefox, the Linux kernel, GCC, jQuery, and many more.

     Books are **very similar** to code, but their development process is still on the **paper age**.